exoad/exoad/README.txt

-corporate programming is not programming. corporate programming is dead.
+programming in corporate environment is already dead, so why are you afraid AI is going to take your job ?

 --------------------------------------------